Home » All Posts » Construction Profit Tip #2: Know Your Fully-Burdened Labor Rate

 The Blue Company determines that:

-• They will need to charge $52.32 per hour to achieve a 25% gross profit ($5.02 more per hour than the Gold Company).
+• Because their cost structure is higher, their burden rate is higher, so they will need to charge $52.32 per hour to achieve a 25% gross profit ($5.02 more per hour than the Gold Company).

 • To make a 35% gross profit, they will need to bill out Carpenters at $60.36 per hour ($5.78 more per hour than the Gold Company).

-With this information, the Blue Company also be able to decide what they should be charging for their Carpenters’ time.
+With this information, the Blue Company will also be able to decide what they should be charging for their Carpenters’ time.

 Computing ANNUAL BILLING RATES & DIFFERENCES for Multiple Employees in a Specific Position

-Now, let’s assume 1,850 hours per year of fully-burdened hourly billable work.
+Now, let’s assume 1,850 hours per year of fully burdened hourly billable work.
 How much would the Blue Company need to bill out per year to achieve its goals?
 Let’s do the math:

-• For 25% Gross Profit Margin: 1,850 hours x $5.02 = $9,287 PER CARPENTER.
+• For a 25% Gross Profit Margin: 1,850 hours x $5.02 = $9,287 PER CARPENTER.
 If they have 3 Carpenters, they’ll need to bill out $27,861 more per year than the Gold Company.

 • For 35% Gross Profit Margin: 1850 hours x $5.78 = $10,693 PER CARPENTER.
 If they have 3 Carpenters, they’ll need to bill out $32,079 more per year than the Gold Company.

-Fully-Burdened Labor Costs Are the Foundation of Profitability…
+Fully Burdened Labor Costs Are the Foundation of Profitability…

-By walking through the numbers – one step at a time – we can see that the driving force behind establishing profitable pricing – for each company – starts with knowing their employees’ fully-burdened hourly labor costs.
+By walking through the numbers one step at a time, we can see that the driving force behind establishing profitable pricing – for each company – starts with knowing their employees’ fully-burdened hourly labor costs.

 Pricing Changes Based On Fully-Burdened Labor Rates